-Physical Database Design:
+Physical Database Design: implementation on DBMS.

 The Logical design created using a specific data model and created after the analysis of the organization, it needs to be implemented in a physical DBMS software so the Physical database design is performed and the design created so far in the logical form are implemented on that very DBMS.